 - Refining key strategies to gradually respond to unhelpful thoughts with rational responses

 At the New York State Psychiatric Institute, CBT for eating disorders is one of the evidence-based outpatient treatments we offer at no cost to teens and adults as part of our clinical research program.
-If you are interested in participating in research and/or receiving treatment for an eating disorder, check out more information about our clinic.
+Learn more about our clinic and reach out with additional questions.

 Additional Resources